nayoungkim94/nayoungkim94.github.io/_pages/about.md

 📰 News
 ======
+- Our paper "Evaluating Trustworthiness of AI-Enabled Decision Support Systems: Validation of the Multisource AI Scorecard Table (MAST)" is accepted in JAIR
 - Our paper “Bridging the Gap: Commonality and Differences between Online and Offline COVID-19 Data” is accepted in SBP-BRiMS'22
 - Our paper "Debiasing Word Embeddings with Nonlinear Geometry" is accepted in COLING'22